Process and Policies

 Friedman School students may cross-register in Graduate-Level courses (at Tufts, with a course number of 100 or higher) offered at Tufts University, and at the Boston Consortium Schools (which includes, Boston University, Brandeis University, and Boston College, as well as at the Harvard School of Public Health.
 In rare cases, an additional fee may be charged by the school offering the course; the student is responsible for this cost.
 To review Tufts University course's descriptions and scheduling information, visit SIS at go.tufts.edu/sis; you don’t need to login, just click on the Class Search option and use the filters to search and review courses that you potentially would like to take as a cross-registrant.

-CROSS-REGISTRATION - SPRING 2017: Friedman’s Cross-Registration partners (Tufts, Boston Consortium, and Harvard School of Public Health) will begin collecting Friedman's Cross-Registration Petitions the first day of Spring 2017 classes (other schools may not follow the same Academic Calendar as Friedman).
+CROSS-REGISTRATION - FALL 2017: Friedman’s Cross-Registration partners (Tufts, Boston Consortium, and Harvard School of Public Health) will begin collecting Friedman's Cross-Registration Petitions the first day of Fall 2017 classes unless otherwise specified by the Host School (Host Schools may not follow the same Academic Calendar as Friedman).

 How to Cross-Register for a Course Outside the Friedman School

 - A Friedman student must submit to the non-Friedman School Friedman's Cross-Registration Petition signed by Friedman's Registrar.The Cross-Registration Petition also requires the signature of the course instructor and then needs to be submitted to the Registrar's Office of the school or university where the course is offered (referred to as the "Host School Registrar").